 The interventions at Harvard University, the closing of the International and Foreign Language Education office in the Department of Education, indeed the goal to close the Department of Education altogether, are only part of a larger agenda to reshape higher education in the United States.
-This event brings together a panel of experts who will answer your questions about transformations underway and how they represent broader goals of the Trump Whitehouse.
+On April 28, 2025, this ValEUs Panel Discussion brought together a panel of experts who answered questions about transformations underway and how they represent broader goals of the Trump Whitehouse.

 Moderator & Panellists